sourcegraph/handbook/content/support/support-tools.md

 [Sourcegraph Graphql Voyager](https://sourcegraph.github.io/support-tools-internal/Graphql-Voyager/) is a bootstraped tool that allows users to visually explore the Sourcegraph GraphQL API as an interactive graph.

+### Sourcegraph Debugging Sheet (WIP)

+[Sourcegraph Debugging Sheet](https://sourcegraph.github.io/support-tools-internal/Debugging-Sheet/) is a cheatsheet designed to streamline the troubleshooting process by allowing CSE's to search for common topics discussed with our customers and first steps at troubleshoot them.

 #### How to use:

 1. Go to [Cors Demo](https://cors-anywhere.herokuapp.com/) to opt-in for temporary `Cors Anywhere` access by clicking on the Request temporary access to the demo server button